 You may have scorched your coating.
 This is a very common issue and happens when the sugar particles become too hot, causing them to carmelize or scorch.
 When using the microwave, be sure to follow the instructions and heat the entire block of CandiQuik for an initial 60 seconds, then stir very well and heat in 15 second intervals.
 If using less, adjust the microwave times accordingly.
 And remember, you can’t go backwards if you scorch your coating, so it’s better to start off slow.
 Of course, microwaves can heat unevenly and cause hot spots, so stirring constantly in between heating and using short intervals will help this.
 If melting on the stovetop, make sure you have the burner on low heat and stir constantly.

 And of course, I suggest using CandiQuik Candy Coatings.
 I don’t have to add anything to thin it out and I get a nice, smooth, palatable, thin shell of coating (versus a thick, gloppy mouth full of thick sugar particles).

-*If you experience the coating is thicker than normal (commonly caused by humidity/climate), add a teaspoon-tablespoon of solid vegetable shortening (ex: Crisco) or vegetable oil to the melted (16 oz) coating.
+*If you experience the coating is thicker than normal (commonly caused by humidity/climate), add a teaspoon-tablespoon of solid vegetable shortening (ex: Crisco) to the melted (16 oz) coating.
 Begin by adding a little and add more if needed.

 *Also, if you see just a tiny section that has burned/scorched/became too hot, I have been able to save the rest of the coating by carefully scooping out all of the coating that was burned!
 Simply spoon it out and allow the rest of the coating to cool slightly, then continue heating in short time intervals.
 This is usually a microwave heating the coating unevenly.